Activiti/activiti-cloud-examples/kubernetes/onaws/README.md

 ## Activiti on Kubernetes on AWS

 First you need to have an AWS cluster to be able to use kops.
-See for example https://github.com/kubernetes/kops/blob/master/docs/aws.md to set this up.
+See for example https://github.com/kubernetes/kops/blob/master/docs/aws.md to set this up or the setup notes below.

 Once you have followed kops setup to get name, state store, access key etc. then you will be able to fill in the blank values in the scripts in this directory.